Protein Bowl Recipes Vegetarian

 Below, here are some pictures on how to make the baked, marinated tofu:

 Fall Apple Oatmeal Smoothie Bowl

-A smoothie bowl is the perfect breakfast!
+This yogurt bowl is the perfect breakfast!
 It has a balance of carbohydrates, fat and protein along with a burst of flavor.
 I love the fact that I can throw it together with whatever fruit, cooked grain or nuts that I have on hand.
 Use whatever seasonal fruit is available or you can even throw in some frozen fruit.

 Makes 1 smoothie bowl

 - 1/2-1 cup cooked oatmeal (you can also use cooked quinoa, buckwheat, millet, farro)

 - 1 sliced apple or pear